zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 >Yep, that's the source code for this site, at a prior commit.
 The site has since been migrated to Next.js with static site generation.
 To learn more about that, see the post:
 [Going Truly Serverless with Next.js Static Site Generation](/blog/going-truly-serverless-with-nextjs-static-site-generation)

-To Dockerize a React app, we'll definitely want a config for developemnt, and production.
+To Dockerize a React app, we'll definitely want a config for development, and production.
 In development, webpack-dev-server (`npm run [start|react-scripts-start]` in CRA) will be used with hot-reloading.
 In production, there are multiple ways to go about it, but I'll be using Nginx to serve the bundle, and proxying `/api` requests to the Express app.

 `frontend/Dockerfile.dev`:
 ```dockerfile